un-ts/eslint/packages/text/README.md

-# eslint-plugin-htm
+# eslint-plugin-text

-An incredible ESLint plugin for HTML based on HTMLHint
+An incredible ESLint plugin for retext or textlint

 ## Sponsors